alifeinbinary/stegg/README.md

 - Cryptography in the browser
 - Image generation and consumption
 - Embedding metadata in files
+- React router
+- Internationalisation
+- API with AWS Lambda

 ## Demo

-You can play with a [demo](https://alifeinbinary.github.io/binary-translate/) here.
+You can play with a [demo](https://alifeinbinary.github.io/stegg/) here.

 ## Getting started